Day Trips From Paris

 And took the tour of the “gros horloge” clock tower.
 Definitely do this – you’ll have fantastic views of the city.

-Your trip home will be fairly straight forward – just make sure to make the last train!
+Your trip back to Paris will be fairly straightforward – just make sure to make the last train!

 We couldn’t talk about day trips from Paris without mentioning Versailles.
-Versailles is located just southwest of Paris and is easily accessed by the underground RER C (leaving from several convenient metro stops in central Paris including Tour Eiffel, St. Michel/Notre Dame, Musee d’Orsay, and Gare d’Austerlitz).
-The line does split though, so make sure you get on a train with a terminus station of “Versailles Rive Gauche”.
-It will be confusing because a train might arrive on your platform with a terminus station of “Versailles-Chantiers”.
+Versailles is located just southwest of Paris and is easily accessed by the underground RER C (leaving from several convenient Metro stops in central Paris including Tour Eiffel, St. Michel/Notre Dame, Musee d’Orsay, and Gare d’Austerlitz).
+The line does split though, so make sure you get on a train with a terminus station of “Versailles Rive Gauche.”
+It will be confusing because a train might arrive on your platform with a terminus station of “Versailles-Chantiers.”
 Do not get on this train!
-Wait for “Versailles Rive Gauche”.
-(If you would happen to get on the wrong one, no big deal, you’ll just have to back-track and bit and find the right one.
+Wait for “Versailles Rive Gauche.”
+(If you do happen to get on the wrong one, no big deal, you’ll just have to backtrack a bit and find the right one.
 Just don’t go past the turnstiles.)